-These total costs also include all accumulated interest and any additional fees.
+These total costs include all accumulated interest and any additional fees.

 Also, your contract may have a clause called ‘voluntary termination’.
 This means you can hand the car back and not make any additional payments, as long as you’ve paid at least 50% of the total cost.
 Voluntary termination shouldn’t affect your credit rating.

 When paying off early you don’t normally have to pay the interest.
-But you will have to pay an early exit fee - whichever is the cheapest of the following amounts:
+But you do have to pay an early exit fee - whichever is the cheapest of the following amounts: